JiananXie/Divide-Then-Align/README.md

 ## 🚀 Training

 Run `train.sh` to train the model with DTA (Divide-Then-Align) methodology.
+For convenience, [here](https://huggingface.co/collections/Itandy/divide-then-align-6879b57c2dd422188a27c0d4) we release the checkpoints trained using the default hyperparameter settings.
 The following command reproduces the DTA-trained RAAT model from our paper:

 <details>
 <summary>📋 Training Script</summary>